Trump, stewing over election loss, silent as virus surges

 Connect to local news for just $4.99 a month for 12 months.VIEW OFFER

 Meanwhile, state and local officials around the country are scrambling in the midst of mounting caseloads.
-While Trump stays silent, they are urging their residents to step up mask-wearing and social distancing, as they brace for what many epidemiologists worry is the beginning of tumultuous period.
+While Trump stays silent, they are urging their residents to step up mask wearing and social distancing, as they brace for what many epidemiologists worry is the beginning of a tumultuous period.

 In Iowa, Republican Gov. Kim Reynolds, who resisted coronavirus restrictions, announced earlier this week that masks will now be required at indoor events of more than 25 people, and she banned outside events of 100 or more people unless all attendees wear masks.